-If it’s your first time with Python, we recommend Anaconda as an easy-to-use environment that includes many basic packages.
-Anaconda is available for Windows, Mac OS X and GNU/Linux.
+If it is your first time with Python, we recommend conda, mamba or pip as easy-to-use package managers.
+They are available for Windows, Mac OS X and GNU/Linux.

-PyPSA passes optimisation problems for Optimal Power Flow to an external solver.
+PyPSA passes optimisation problems for Power System Optimization to an external solver.
 PyPSA is known to work with the free software

 and the non-free software, commercial software (for which free academic licenses are available)